Content Disclaimer

 • Ordinal, the same as Multinominal, except the groups are ordered

-• Poisson where the dependent variable is a count of events in a defined environment
+• Poisson where the dependent variable is a count of events in a defined environment, where the variance is the same value as the count

 Format